 The choice between a conservator-type and hermetically sealed transformer depends on your specific requirements:

-Choose a Conservator-Type Transformer If:
+Choose a Conservator-Type Transformer :

 You need a cost-effective solution for large-scale outdoor installations.